Dermatologic Manifestations of Hirsutism Medication

 Spironolactone (Aldactone)

-Effective for hormonal acne and hirsutism.
-May cause menstrual irregularities (usually metrorrhagia).
+Spironolactone is effective for hormonal acne and hirsutism.
+It may cause menstrual irregularities (usually metrorrhagia).
 Normal menses may resume with a reduction of dosage.
 Do not administer in patients already receiving antihypertensive medications, cardiac drugs, or diuretics.
-Not recommended in patients with renal insufficiency.
+Spironolactone is not recommended in patients with renal insufficiency.

 Antiandrogens